ansuini/Winter_School_QLS_2018/README.md

 be a more entertaining experience if you work in small teams.
 Everyone of us has different backgrounds, experiences and viewpoints, and we encourage diversity of approaches, even in a context of very basic exercises like the ones we prepared.
-Try to self-organize teams composed by persons with different cultural experiences: it will be a more useful experience for everyone !
+Try to self-organize teams composed by persons with different cultural experiences, different gender, country of origin etc. It will be a more rewarding experience for everyone !

 ### Installation instructions